IsacAtGit/BatchScriptLearnings/README.md

 - rename: Renames a file or files.
 - rmdir: Removes a directory.
 - start: Starts a separate window to run a specified program or command.
+- set: set is used to assign value to variables
 - time: Displays or sets the system time.
 - type: Displays the contents of a text file.
 - ver: Displays the Windows version